thib1984/ytdlmusic/README.md

 ### Have you tested your package?

-Before a new version of ytdlmusic is published, it is checked in an [automatic job](https://github.com/thib1984/ytdlmusic/actions/workflows/publish.yml), with the last versions of pip, youtube-dl and youtube-search-python, and also in the last versions of Python in the three branches 3.6 to 3.9.*
+Before a new version of ytdlmusic is published, it is checked in an [automatic job](https://github.com/thib1984/ytdlmusic/actions/workflows/publish.yml), with the last versions of pip, yt-dlp and youtube-search-python, and also in the last versions of Python in the four branches 3.6 to 3.10.

-Each night, [another automatic job](https://github.com/thib1984/ytdlmusic/actions/workflows/test_published_release.yml) checks the actual package with last versions of dependencies and Pythons 3.6 to 3.9.
+Each night, [another automatic job](https://github.com/thib1984/ytdlmusic/actions/workflows/test_published_release.yml) checks the actual package with last versions of dependencies and Pythons 3.6 to 3.10.
 So if a regression appears, the author of ytdlmusic received  an automatic mail to warn it.*

 *_These tests are executed with GitHub Actions on an Ubuntu 20.04 image.
 Tests are also run on macOS and Windows images (only very last Python version)._
 ## Thanks